 The Parachute Brigade stayed on in Maldives for a fortnight.
 By November 5, INS Betwa reached Malé, followed by INS Godavari two days later, with the apprehended militants and hostages on board.
 “I was told by Brigadier Bulsara that I was to stay on in the Maldives for a year,” says Brigadier Joshi.

 What had happened in the Maldives had shaken the country.
-In its modern history, an attack like this on the small island nation had never occurred before.
+In its modern history, an attack of this nature had never occurred before in the small archipelagic nation.
 “This was the only incident in the last 200 years where there was a direct confrontation with security forces in any foreign or local-aided attempt to overthrow the government, using weapons and ammunition,” explains Major General Jaleel.

 Just days after the attack, a joint investigation mechanism was established by the governments of the Maldives and India in 1988.
-“It started then and there.”
+“It started then and there,” says Major General Jaleel.

 “Unfortunately, Sri Lankans were involved and we strongly consider Sri Lanka to be our second home.
 The government was very sensitive in dealing with these people.
 They were not physically or verbally abused in custody.
 I am very specific about this.
 Most of them were handed back to Sri Lanka after the investigations,” recalls Major General Jaleel.